wizarrrr/wizarr/README.md

       - ./data:/data/database
     environment:
       - "APP_URL=https://join.domain.com"
+      #- "DISABLE_BUILTIN_AUTH=false" Set to true ONLY if you are using another auth provider (Authelia, Authentik, etc)

   watchtower: #Optional but recommended, as Wizarr is still in development and will be updated frequently
     image: containrrr/watchtower